I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

-Tried and tested, these are the best electric blankets and heated throws you can buy this winter – from luxury dual-controlled doubles to the most affordable heated blankets
+Tried and tested in my cold apartment, these are the best electric blankets and heated throws to buy this winter – from dual-controlled blankets that are perfect for couples to budget-friendly basics

 The quick list

 This quick list is an overview of the very best electric blankets.
-You'll find more information on each heated blanket and why our testers recommend it if you keep on scrolling.
+You'll find more information on each heated blanket and why I recommend it if you keep on scrolling.

 Best electric blankets – tried and tested